luau-lang/luau/CONTRIBUTING.md

 ## Features

 If you're thinking of adding a new feature to the language, library, analysis tools, etc., please *don't* start by submitting a pull request.
-Luau team has internal priorities and a roadmap that may or may not align with specific features, so before starting to work on a feature please submit an issue describing the missing feature that you'd like to add.
+The Luau team has internal priorities and a roadmap that may or may not align with specific features, so before starting to work on a feature, please submit an issue describing the missing feature that you'd like to add.

-For features that result in observable change of language syntax or semantics, you'd need to [create an RFC](https://github.com/luau-lang/rfcs/blob/master/README.md) to make sure that the feature is needed and well designed.
+For features that result in an observable change to the language's syntax or semantics, you'll need to [create an RFC](https://github.com/luau-lang/rfcs/blob/master/README.md) to make sure that the feature is needed and well-designed.

 Finally, please note that Luau tries to carry a minimal feature set.
-All features must be evaluated not just for the benefits that they provide, but also for the downsides/costs in terms of language simplicity, maintainability, cross-feature interaction etc.
+All features must be evaluated not just for the benefits that they provide, but also for the downsides/costs in terms of language simplicity, maintainability, cross-feature interaction, etc.
 As such, feature requests may not be accepted even if a comprehensive RFC is written - don't expect Luau to gain a feature just because another programming language has it.
+We generally apply a standard similar to the C\# team's famous [Minus 100 Points](https://learn.microsoft.com/en-us/archive/blogs/ericgu/minus-100-points).

 ## Code style